-Kungliga Slottet, the Royal Palace of Stockholm, is one of northern Europe’s most magnificent palaces.
-Every day during summertime crowds gather at the palace’s outer courtyard to witness the change of the guards.
+Kungliga Slottet, the Royal Palace of Stockholm, is one of Northern Europe’s most magnificent palaces.
+Every day during summer crowds gather at the palace’s outer courtyard to witness the change of the guards.

 Even though Drottningholm Palace is now the official residence of the royal family, the Royal Palace is still used for official banquets and meetings with foreign dignitaries.

 A defensive stronghold with a watchtower stood at this site as early as in the tenth or eleventh century.
 Under the rule of Birger Jarl, legendary founder of Stockholm, the structure evolved into a castle in the thirteenth century.

 During the sixteenth century, when a large tower was built, it became known as the Tre Kronor castle, named after three golden crowns that decorated the tower.
 In the following decades, during the reign of John III, the castle was converted into a royal Renaissance style residence.

 The castle was remodeled again in the mid-seventeenth century, with the reconstruction of the north wing to a Baroque design by Nicodemus Tessin the Younger.
 This wing was the only part standing after a fire in 1697 reduced much of the castle to rubble.